The Battle of Navarino, one of the most important battles in Greece’s War of Independence, took place 194 years ago today, on October 20, 1827.

 However, the Turks and their Egyptian counterparts did not budge.

-They decided instead to confront the allies’ naval squadrons, hoping that a victory there would end Greece’s dreams for an autonomous state, or one that was independent from the Ottomans.
+They decided instead to confront the allies’ naval squadrons, hoping that a victory there would end Greece’s dreams for an autonomous state or one that was independent from the Ottomans in any case.

-The two opponents met off the coast of the Peloponnesian town of Navarino, what is nowadays officially known as Pylos.
+The two opponents met off the coast of the Peloponnesian town of Navarino in what is nowadays officially known as Pylos.

 Battle was one of the most important in the Greek War of Independence